 To build a consistent pasture quality time series for the entire country, it is necessary to have consistent and stable satellite observations, which are very difficult to obtain based on the regular USGS Landsat archive available via the Google Earth Engine.
-Thus, for Collection 6 we opted to use the MOD13Q1 EVI data series (2000 to 2020), which were processed with state-of-the-art techniques in order to extract stable (i.e. gap filled series, on a pixel basis, via the use of the IMWM algorithm / code) and seasonally adjusted data (i.e. removal of the seasonal component via the use of the STL algorithm / code).
-The basic rationale used in Collection 5 was maintained (refer to figure 21), although for each year, the so-called CVP (i.e. pasture vegetative cover - in portuguese) was derived from the normalization of the mean deseasonalized EVI value (from six bi-monthly composites) and only three quality classes were derived (figure 22).
+Thus, for Collection 6 we opted to use the MOD13Q1 EVI data series (2000 to 2020), which were processed with state-of-the-art techniques in order to extract stable (i.e. gap filled series, on a pixel basis, via the use of the TMWM algorithm / code) and seasonally adjusted data (i.e. removal of the seasonal component via the use of the STL algorithm / code).
+The basic rationale used in Collection 5 was maintained (refer to figure 23), although for each year, the so-called CVP (i.e. pasture vegetative cover - in portuguese) was derived from the normalization of the mean deseasonalized EVI value (from six bi-monthly composites, considering the 90th percentile) and only three quality classes were derived (figure 25).

-Figure 22.
-Analysis approach for mapping the quality of the brazilian pasturelands for Collection 6.
+Figure 25.
+Analysis approach for mapping the quality of the brazilian pasturelands for Collection 7.